Maumasi/URL_Shortener/README.md

 </br>

 6. **/maumasi.fy/v1.1.1/all-urls**
-  - Returns an array of all record pairs as one pbject per pair.
+  - Returns an array of all record pairs as one object per pair.

   - This uses the **GET** method.